Young Researchers

 Funded project: Physics-Informed Neural Networks for complex fluid dynamics

-Ricardo Grande Izquierdo is organizing, together with Matteo Gallone and Beatrice Langella, a workshop titled Future perspectives on Wave Dynamics: quasi-integrability, turbulence, and rogue waves, scheduled from 30th June to 4th July 2025 at Hotel Il Cervo in Tarvisio (UD).
+Ricardo Grande Izquierdo organized, together with Matteo Gallone and Beatrice Langella, a workshop titled Future perspectives on Wave Dynamics: quasi-integrability, turbulence, and rogue waves, held from 30th June to 4th July 2025 at Hotel Il Cervo in Tarvisio (UD).

 Young Researchers at the University of Padua